mkavana/docs/_posts/11-add-content/2020-06-03-edit-in-vsc.md

     > **Note**: Use the **Open Preview to the Side icon**, or shortcut keys **CTRL** + **SHIFT** + **M**, to toggle VSC **Preview to the Side** on and off.
 To toggle a "full-window" markdown preview on and off, use the shortcut key **CTRL** + **SHIFT** + **V**.
 Using VSC markdown previews can help you to identify and address content formatting issues.
 You should also fix any syntax errors that VSC highlights by following the guide [Fix linter issues]({{site.baseurl}}/add-content/fix-linter.html).
     >

-8. When you have finished updating the markdown file's contents, save, stage, commit, and push your file to the project's remote repo by following the guide [Send (push) branch]({{site.baseurl}}/branches/push-branch.html).
+8. When you have finished updating the markdown file's contents, save, stage, commit, and push your file to the project's remote repo by following the guide [send (push) files]({{site.baseurl}}/branches/push-files.html).

 9. After you have pushed your file to the project's remote repo, create a new pull request to merge the file by following the guide [Create pull request]({{site.baseurl}}/pull-requests/create-pr.html).